markmeeus/MarcelloDB/README.md

-Marcello
+MarcelloDB
 ========

-Marcello is a  Xamarin/.net/mono in-process NoSql database, targetting mobile devices explicitly.
+MarcelloDB is a low-memory-footprint  Xamarin/.net/Mono in-process Object database.

-No more breaking down objets to fit them into sqlite, Marcello saves entire object graphs.

-Simply store the entire object and retrieve them back later.
+MarcelloDB saves plain C# objects, including child objects and lists.
+So no more breaking down json data into relation data.

 No more packaging exotic binaries neither, Marcello is pure C#.

-It will be supported on Xamarin (iOS and Android), Windows 8 and Windows Phone 8
+Supported on Xamarin (iOS and Android), Windows 8 and Windows Phone 8

 Current Status
 =
 Marcello is still in an experimental status, but a first alpha version is near.

+Be carefull.
+Backwards compatibility with existing data will not be guaranteed untill the first rease.

 Usage
 =
 MarcelloDB uses regular Streams to read and write the data to disk.
-These filestreams cannot be created in a PCL, so you'll have to create it in the specific platform.
+These filestreams cannot be created in a PCL, so you'll have to create it on the specific platform.
-The FileStorageStreamProvider will be available for all supported platform.
+The FileStorageStreamProvider will be available for all supported platforms.
 Or you can roll your own, it's quite simple.

 Creating the session
 ```cs